Acne – How To Treat Acne

-- A poorly functioning liver will aggravate acne – particularly the type of acne called acne rosacea; this type of acne is more common in mature aged people.
+- A poorly functioning liver and/or gut problems will aggravate acne – particularly the type of acne called acne rosacea; this type of acne is more common in mature aged people.
 Acne rosacea causes red pimples around the nose, cheeks and chin.
 It is recommended to follow “Liver Cleansing Diet” book and make the 12 vital principles of this diet (found in chapter five) a way of life.

 - Drink at least 8 – 10 glasses of pure water daily.